 Vitamin C is crucial in fortifying your parrot’s immune system.
 It helps birds fight off diseases and illnesses, whether it’s from bacteria or mites.

-Phosphorus is essential in the body for ensuring that the bones and beak stay healthy.
-Once it has fortified the skeleton, it goes to work on:
+Phosphorus is essential for keeping the bones and beak healthy.
+Once it has fortified the skeleton, it ensures:

 - Healthy cell and tissue production